sosaedison/RebeccaSosawebapp/README.md

 Filter based on particle type
 Filter based on measurement values for each particle type (e.g. only show co > 1.3, ammonia > 72.9, ...)
-Allow different historical data to be retrieved (select a date/time range within the last 90 days) Style the background color of particle values in the table so they match the Air Quality Index from the EPA https://www3.epa.gov/airnow/aqi-technical-assistance-document-sept2018.pdf (Links to an external site.)Links to an external site. (colors - page 2, values - page 4)
+Allow different historical data to be retrieved (select a date/time range within the last 90 days)

 If levels of one or more particle are "Unhealthy for Sensitive Groups" (orange) or higher, add a banner with the AQI descriptor (page 2)
-Also include a legend for the colors

 Add option for showing a heatmap visualization overlay on the map when only one particle type selected Color should represent the measurement value
 Include an easy-to-read legend